 Halogen capsule

 Halogen lamps are incandescent lamps in which the evaporation of the filament is reduced, giving a brighter light and a longer life.
 The bulb is filled with an inert gas containing a trace of a halogen such as iodine.
 The tungsten on the filament evaporates slowly and is deposited on the inner surface of the bulb.
-Provided that the surface is hot enough, the iodine reacts with the tungsten to make a gas, which is then broken down by the heat of the filament to redeposit the tungsten on the filament.
+Provided the surface is hot enough, the iodine reacts with the tungsten to make a gas, which is then broken down by the heat of the filament to redeposit the tungsten on the filament.
 The design lifetime is normally about 2000 hours.
 Halogen bulbs are usually made of quartz rather than glass, as this withstands the higher heat better.
 This very hot surface can be a safety concern.
+Ideally the bulb should not be touched directly, as grease from a finger on the quartz bulb can generate a hot spot which reduces the life of the lamp.

 Efficiency